TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If.rst

 The returned value may still be negated by the :ref:`if-negate`-property.

+There is no else property available.
+You can implement an else logic by the means of :ref:`stdwrap-override-conditions` .

 Also check the explanations and the examples further below!

 .. _if-directreturn: